 We performed a comparison between Microsoft Configuration Manager and Tanium based on real PeerSpot user reviews.

-Find out in this report how the two Server Monitoring solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Patching is the main feature because SCCM is made to control the entire environment without manually interpreting.
-So it is good to use for patching."
+Find out in this report how the two Server Monitoring solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."This solution captures all the devices in our infrastructure."

 "The product is granular and can build complex roles compared to other EDR vendors."